andysq62/PSRocketLaunch/docs/en-US/Invoke-RLMethod.md

 ## DESCRIPTION
 Makes a REST request to the RocketLaunch.live API.
 You must get an API key from the Web site.
-Function expects the key to be stored in $Env:RocketLaunchKey.
+Function expects the key to be stored in $Env:RocketLaunchAPIKey.

 ## EXAMPLES